evolv-ai/env-integrations/vds-components/README.md

 | `width` | The width of the modal. | `35rem` | `<css-length>` |
 | `max-height` | The maximum height of the modal before it starts scrolling contents. | `70vh` | `<css-length>` |

+#### Notes

+- Modal may need data-tracking added, at least to the default close button

 ----

 ### Scrollbar